 Feeling the heat this summer?
 Cool off at one of these family-friendly splash pads, pools, or water parks in Mesa.

-Summer is a special time of year to visit City Limitless®, with longer days providing more time to explore our city's dynamic arts and culture scene, dine at acclaimed restaurants with international menus, sip your way through the City Limitless® Beer & Brews Tour, and spend time with the family at one of our attractions or festivals.
-The long summer days bring with them warmer temperatures, however visitors will find it easy to cool down and keep the summer fun going at one of the many splash pads, water playgrounds, pools and surfing simulators available throughout Mesa.
+Summer is a special time of year to visit City Limitless®, with longer days providing more time to explore our city's dynamic arts and culture scene, dine at acclaimed restaurants with international menus, sip your way through the City Limitless® Beer & Brews Tour, and spend time with family at one of our attractions or festivals.
+While the long summer days bring warmer temperatures, visitors will find it easy to cool down and keep the summer fun going at one of the many splash pads, water playgrounds, pools and surfing simulators available throughout Mesa.